wp-plugins/kv-plugin-hider/readme.txt

 == Description ==

-Generally all the plugins are apear  to your logged in users, if you want to hide a particular plugin to your users, just use this plugin to hide it from the plugins.php page.
+Generally all the plug-ins are allowed to see your logged in users, If you want to hide a particular plugin From your users, Just use this plugin to hide it from the plugins.php page.
+But it will work if you activated the plugin.

 **Features**